 Ad 5) Qualifying Portfolio Investment Exception Test

-- Less than 50% of the assets of the participation directly and indirectly consist of “low-taxed free portfolio investments” (“Asset Test “); or,
+- Less than 50% of the assets of the participation, directly and indirectly, consist of “low-taxed free portfolio investments” (“Asset Test “); or,

 - The participation is subject to a profit tax that results in a genuine levy according to Dutch tax standards (“ETR Test”).

-If the participation does not meet the above conditions, the PE is not suitable.
+If the participant does not meet the above conditions, the PE is not suitable.
 In this case, a credit for underlying tax may be available.
 Other exceptions apply to real estate companies.
 Here, tax-exempt investment vehicles do not own real estate and rights.

-Do you want to know more about the Dutch PE?
+Do you want to know more about Dutch PE?
 If so, please do not hesitate to contact us!
 We can tell you more about the requirements and how to apply for the exemption.
 In addition, we have a one-pager about the Dutch PE and a white paper (15 pages) available for free.